addonify/addonify-wishlist/README.txt

 == Changelog ==

-= 1.1.2 - ? , 2023 =
+= 1.1.2 - 22 February , 2023 =

 - Added: Clear Wishlist button in wishlist shortcode content for removing all items in wishlist.
-- Update: option to remove product from wishlist on clicking on add to wishlist button if already in wishlist.
-- Added: js function for obtaining wishlist items when not logged in.
+- Added: JavaScript function for getting wishlist items while handelling from client side (Not logged-in).
 - Update: Multisite Data stored in same array.
 - Added: Spinner for clear wishlist data.
 - Fixed: Data removed from all sites in multisite on clear all button action.
 - Fixed: Wishlist icon and view wishlist button showing on add to cart in wishlist page.
-- Update: user wishlist saved as an array with created and updated time
+- Update: User wishlist saved as an array with created and updated time.
+- Update: Option to remove product from wishlist on clicking on add to wishlist button if already in wishlist.

 = 1.1.1 - 30 December, 2022 =